Taking advantage of and focusing on a particular real estate niche can be very beneficial.

 Once you are a leader in this niche, you can expand your products and services into broader markets.

-What Are the Downsides of Focusing on Real Estate Niches in General?
+The Downsides of Focusing on a Real Estate Niche

 There are, of course, also some downsides when it comes to real estate niches.